 Farming requires a few things:

-- Fence: (rent with CP or free for 1 slot fences)
+- Fence: (rent with CP or quest fences)

 - Seed: (Seed Vendors, Marketplace, rarely from Gathering)

 - Time: (and plenty of it… must be logged in for crops to grow)

 Fences are rented from NPCs with Contribution Points.
 When you return the fence, your Contribution Points are refunded.
 Each fence type has a limited number of spaces for seeds.
 A small fence has 4 spaces for 4 seeds.
 Grain seeds only take up 1 space each, so you can plant 4 wheat seeds in 1 Small Fence.

 Requires Farming Master 1

 * There is a quested one time per family version of Strong and Old Moon Fence.
 View guide on Finto’s Strong Fence.